 Tip 5: It's ok to take a break

-A dentist who cares will take their time to make sure that you are comfortable and relaxed during your procedures.
-If you feel like you need to take a break during your dental treatment, let the dentist know and they will give you some time to take a breather.
+We make sure that you are comfortable and relaxed during your entire treatment.
+If you feel you need a break, let us know and we will give you some time to relax.

 Tip 6: Take precautions to reduce discomfort